- Civitavecchia - once a naval port of the papal papal state

 Civitavecchias beach with the seafront promenade

 The lake promenade begins behind Forte Michelangelo.
 The spacious Piazza della Vita has a lot to offer locals and visitors alike.
 Bars, kiosks, children's play equipment, fairground rides, temporary exhibitions and much more.

 The eye-catcher of the square is the more than seven meter high sculpture of a kissing couple.
 The scene is modeled after a world famous photograph taken in Times Square in New York.
 It shows a couple celebrating Japan's unconditional surrender in World War II with a long kiss in September 1945.
 The sculpture created by Seward Johnson is consequently called "Unconditional Surrender".

 Piazza della Vita - Sculpture Unconditional Surrender

 Variants of the monumental work of art can be found in San Diego, Key West and other places around the world.

 The Civitavecchia beach, which is several hundred meters long, ends at the former Pirgo bathhouse.
 Colloquially it is spoken of Pirgo Beach.
 The beach section mixed with stones does not invite you to swim.

 Important information for individual travelers

 Cruise ship passengers who have opted for individual excursions in Civitavecchia take free shuttle buses to the stop in front of Forte Michelangelo.

 Those ship guests who are planning an individual tour with the Trenitalia train to Rome walk ten minutes to the train station.
 Tickets can be bought from vending machines or at the counter. – To return to the stop of the shuttle buses serving the cruise ships, we strongly recommend taking one of the inexpensive shared taxis from the station to the port entrance.
 The way from the train station to the port entrance is lengthy and exhausting.
 We know what we're talking about.

-For more details on the train journey to Rome, see Take the train from Civitavecchia to Rome.
+For more details on how to get to Rome by train, go to: Take the train from Civitavecchia to Rome.

 In addition to the expensive shuttle buses operated by the cruise companies, inexpensive minibuses to the center of Rome or to Rome's Fiumicino Airport are offered in Civitavecchia at the port exit.
 The tickets for shuttle buses to Rome can be booked here at GetYouGuide.